ndpvh/ndpvh.github.io/_pages/cv.md

   - University of Amsterdam, <img src="../images/uva2.png" alt="uva" width="65rem"/>
   - Feb 2025 - Now
   - Tutor of the _Basic Skills in Programming, Statistics, and Mathematics_ course, focusing on the Programming part.
+    Also helped students use <a href="https://www.github.com/ndpvh/predped">predped</a> to simulate data with the Minds for Mobile Agents pedestrian model as part of a _Digital Twinning_ course.
 <br><br>

 **Supervision of Students**